Marc-Bender/htwsaarPraktischePhaseOneWireBusPlusDS18B20/README.md

 Where it was not possible to get around busy-wait since time delays too short for timers and interrupts to act where needed busy-wait was used but focus was on keeping such places at minimum.

+I started out with coding the timers since that was relatively easy to do and also since the One-Wire-Bus-Protocol is implemented by heavily using timers here it was the most logical thing to start with.